What Factors Will Help You Rank Your Website in 2018?

 This is just another type of recommendation (backlink) as I stated earlier, and weight in a lot with Google these days.
 Websites like Facebook, Pinterest and Twitter are big sites that tons of people spend a lot of time on.
 So they are very trusted places that the big G likes.
 When creating content, make sure it’s useful, unique and sharable to start.
 Also make sure to add social media buttons to your page, so it can be shared.
 Lastly, make sure you put together a promotion strategy to get your awesome content out there.
 (That’s a complete topic for another post some day).

 With approximately 50% of all search queries done on a mobile device these days, its understandable why Google puts importance on this.
-With Google announcing their start to index mobile versions and using this index first, its important to have a mobile version of your website.
-As there are a bunch of options available, having a responsive designed is the most widely used, and is Google recommended.
-If your website uses a popular CMS (content management system), a responsive template is surely available.
+With Google rolling out their mobile first indexing, its important to have a responsive version of your website and there are a bunch of options available.
+If your website uses a popular CMS (content management system), a responsive template is often times included.

 Google now incorporates page speed into its algorithm.
 Also search engines might craw your pages less if your site is slow due to allocated crawl budget, negatively effecting your site’s indexation.
 A slow loading web page can have massive effects on UI too.
-What webmaster and website owners should strive for is a page load speed of 2 seconds or less.
+What webmaster and website owners should strive for is a page load speed of 2 seconds or less and a first time to byte of under .5 of a second.
 The biggest reasons for slow load times can be uncompressed content on your pages, such as CSS files, images and or scripts.

 Build your web properties for real users.
 Give them an excellent user experience.
 Create and promote extraordinary content making sure when they land on your page it give users what they came for.
-Using these simple guide lines and you cannot go wrong.
+Using these simple guide lines and you will not go wrong.